Real Materials documentation [v3.1 from November 2019]

 Important notice: keep track of free disk space using Unity Asset Store and "Real Materials".

 - Since two new render pipelines were added (HDRP and Universal) on top of Standard (Build-in) and lack of support of separate downloads for pipeline-specific assets in Asset Store there is a potential place for a problem with free space.
 Summary all 8 volumes of "Real Materials" series have a size of 25GB (!) because each volume contains 3x of assets (for HDRP, URP and Built-in rendering pipelines) and all those 25GB of assets stored here:

 C:\Users\*your Windows user name here*\AppData\Roaming\Unity\Asset Store-5.x\ (for Mac it's here, for Linux it's here)

 Each asset you ever downloaded from the Store has a copy in this folder and it's never cleaned up automatically.
 So, if you have troubles with downloading or unpacking "Real Materials" files in Editor - delete everything from that folder and try again.
 Hope Unity fix this someday, but for now it's how it is.

 Minimal supported Unity version for "Real Materials" series is:

-To use "Real Materials" with previous versions of Unity create empty Unity 2017.4LTS/2019.1 project and import a proper "Real Materials" package.
-Then close Unity and copy "Real Materials" folder from there to your old Unity project.
-This way was tested on:
+To use "Real Materials" with previous versions of Unity create empty Unity 2018.4LTS/2019.3 project and import a proper "Real Materials" package.
+Then close Unity, copy "Real Materials" folder from there to your old Unity project and pray.